m-barneto/csc227-final-project/README.md

 # csc227-final-project
 CSC227 Final Project:

-Basic hello world app for testing OpenShift deployment
+Basic weather reporting app that was deployed using OpenShift